osher/should.as/README.md

 ---------

-One more thing - you have to force the static constructor of Should as soon in execution as you can, for example, I do it here:
+One more thing - you have to force the static constructor of Should as soon in execution as you can, for example, when using `flexunit` - I do it here:

 ```
 [Suite]